ELSA-Project/ELSA-ABM/README.md

 ## Getting started

 First, create a directory where you see fit to host the code.
-Then download the code either using git (preferred method) via `git clone https://github.com/GGurtner/ELSA-ABM.git`.
+Then download the code either using git (preferred method) via `https://github.com/ELSA-project/ELSA-ABM.git`.
 You can also download the code directly by clicking on the 'download zip' button on the right hand side and extract the archive.

-Note that the code has only been tested on linux distributions like Ubuntu.
-It is probably not compliant with Windows or MACOS yet but will be in the future.
+Note that the code has only been tested on linux distributions like Ubuntu, and only marginally on MAC OS.
 In the following we assume that the user has a Debian-like distribution.

 The code is mainly written in Python 2 so you should install it before anything else, using: